Irreversible entropy production, from quantum to classical: Applications

+where $H = \Delta a^\dagger a + \frac{U}{2} a^\dagger a^\dagger a a + i \epsilon(a^\dagger - a)$.
 Here $\Delta$ is the cavity detuning, $U$ is the non-linear interaction and $\epsilon$ is the external pump.
-For certain parameters, this model may exhibit optical bistability; that is, there exists a certain region $\epsilon \in [\epsilon_i, \epsilon_f]$, where the master equation is characterized by two stable steady-states.
-This is illustrated in Fig.~\ref{fig:critNESS_transitions}(a) (the origin of the bistable behavior is discussed in more detail below).
-From a statistical mechanics point of view, driven-dissipative models are mean-field models, since the strong confinement of the optical cavity makes the interactions between the atoms in the non-linear medium to always be long-ranged (``everyone interacts with everyone'').
+For certain parameters, this model may exhibit a discontinuous transition as a function of the pump $\epsilon$, reminiscent of the phenomenon of optical bistability.
+This is illustrated in Fig.~\ref{fig:critNESS_transitions}(a).
+For the transition to take place, one must define an appropriate thermodynamic limit, which corresponds to $U \to 0$, $\epsilon \to \infty$ but keeping $U\epsilon^2$ finite; or, what is equivalent, we introduce a fictitious integer $N$ such that $U\to U/N$ and $\epsilon \to \epsilon \sqrt{N}$.
+The curves in Fig.~\ref{fig:critNESS_transitions}(a) were computed numerically for different values of $N$.
+From a statistical mechanical point of view, driven-dissipative models are mean-field models, since the strong confinement of the optical cavity makes the interactions between the atoms in the non-linear medium to be long-ranged (``everyone interacts with everyone'').

-Dissipative transitions share many similarities with quantum phase transitions, as well as important differences (see Tab.~\ref{tab:transitions}).
+Dissipative phase transitions share many similarities with quantum phase transitions, as well as important differences (see Tab.~\ref{tab:transitions}).
 As with any transition, they stem from a competition between different drives.
-Thus, just like quantum phase transitions are driven by the competition between two non-commuting terms in the Hamiltonian, the drives in dissipative transitions can be any two (or more) terms generating the open system dynamics.
+Thus, just like quantum phase transitions are driven by the competition between two non-commuting terms in the Hamiltonian, the drives in dissipative phase transitions can be any two (or more) terms generating the open system dynamics.
 Now, however, there are more possibilities.
 Not only can there be a competition between two dissipative mechanisms, such as two reservoirs at different temperatures, but also a competition between a dissipative and a unitary (and hence coherent) term, as is the case in Eq.~(\ref{critNESS_BEC_M}) and Eq.~(\ref{critNESS_Kerr_M}).\footnote{This is not a quantum effect and may very well occur in classical stochastic systems, e.g. governed by a Fokker-Planck equation. } A simple but elegant example is a macrospin of size $S$, described by spin operators $S_x, S_y, S_z$ and evolving according to the Lindblad master equation

 This describes a competition between a dissipative term favouring the south-pole (lowest eigenstate of $S_z$) and a unitary contribution corresponding to a transverse field.
 This model is reminiscent of the Dicke model for collective atom interactions and has been studied since the 1970s [see, for instance~\cite{Schneider2002} and references therein].\footnote{ The steady-state $\rho_\text{ss}$ can actually be found analytically, as shown in Ref.~\cite{Puri1979}.} In the thermodynamic limit (which in this case means $S\to \infty$) the model presents a phase transition at a critical field $h_c = 2\kappa$.
 This is illustrated in Fig.~\ref{fig:critNESS_transitions}(b), where we plot the order parameter $\langle S_z \rangle_\text{ss}$ as a function of $h$.
 For $h<h_c$ the dissipative part wins and the system tends to align towards the south pole, making $\langle S_z \rangle_\text{ss}$ non-zero and negative (when $h = 0$ the steady-state is precisely the south-pole).
 Conversely, for $h>h_c$ the two terms mix together to produce a disordered state with $\langle S_z \rangle_\text{ss} = 0$.